 Autorenporträt

-Subhasis Bhadra is Professor of Psychiatric Social Work and Head of the DPSSDM, NIMHANS.
-He worked in disaster-affected areas in India and Asian countries.
-Jayakumar C is an expert in psychosocial care, stress & well-being of marginalized communities, care for first responders, climate change.
-Sanjeev Kumar Manikappa is involved in clinical services, academic, research, and training activities in disaster mental health.
-Ajay Kumar Goyal worked with MNCs, and his research interests include collective intelligence, psychological assessment, and therapeutic interventions in disaster.
-Dinakaran Damodharan pursues research on biological psychiatry, trauma and resilience, mental health concerning climate change, and brain stimulation.
+Subhasis Bhadra is Professor of Psychiatric Social Work and Head of the Department of Psychosocial Support in Disaster Management (DPSSDM) at National Institute of Mental Health and Neurosciences (NIMHANS) in Bangalore, India.
+Jayakumar C is Additional Professor at DPSSDM, NIMHANS, an expert in psychosocial care, stress and well-being of survivors, care for first responders, and climate change.
+Sanjeev Kumar Manikappa is Associate Professor at DPSSDM, NIMHANS.
+He is involved in clinical services, research, and training in disaster mental health.
+Ajay Kumar Goyal is Assistant Professor of Clinical Psychology at DPSSDM, NIMHANS.
+His research interests include collective intelligence, psychological assessment, and therapeutic interventions.
+Dinakaran Damodharan is Assistant Professor of Psychiatry at DPSSDM, NIMHANS.
+He pursues research on biological psychiatry, trauma and resilience, mental health concerning climate change, and brain stimulation.
 Kasi Sekar is a former Senior Professor of Psychiatric Social Work at NIMHANS.
 He is a pioneer in mainstreaming psychosocial support in disaster management.

 Inhaltsangabe